-If you sell an asset that was purchased through a 1031 exchange without reinvesting those proceeds into a like-kind property, you could be hit with a massive tax bill from that property as well as any taxes owed through previous 1031 exchanges.
+If you sell an asset purchased through a 1031 exchange without reinvesting those proceeds into a like-kind property, you could receive a massive tax bill from that sale plus any taxes owed through previous 1031 exchanges.

-When a taxpayer leaves an asset to a beneficiary upon death, the tax basis of that beneficiary is “stepped-up” to the fair market value of the asset at the time of inheritance.
-A step-up in basis eliminates the capital gain that occurred between the original purchase price and the beneficiary’s acquisition.
+When a taxpayer leaves an asset to a beneficiary upon death, the tax basis of that beneficiary is "stepped-up" to the asset's fair market value at the time of inheritance.
+A step-up in basis eliminates the capital gain that occurred between the original purchase price and the beneficiary's acquisition.

-For example, let’s say you bought a property 10 years ago for $150,000 and it was worth $300,000 at the time of your death.
-Your daughter is receiving the property on a “stepped-up” basis at the time of your death, which is $300,000.
-Thus, no capital gains tax liability.
+For example, let's say you bought a property ten years ago for $150,000, which is worth $300,000 at the time of your death.
+Your heir receives the property on a "stepped-up" basis at the time of your death, which is $300,000.
+Thus, the heir does not have any capital gains tax liability.

-Accredited investors can invest in these communities through a Qualified Opportunity Fund and the tax benefits depend on how long investors hold onto the QOF investment.
-Here are the holding requirements and their tax benefits:
+Accredited investors can invest in these communities through a Qualified Opportunity Fund, and the tax benefits depend on how long investors hold onto the QOF investment.
+Here are the rules and potential benefits:

-- Exclusion of taxable income on new gains: Investors pay no capital gains tax accumulated through their investment in the QOF if held for at least 10 years.
+- Exclusion of taxable income on new gains: Investors pay no capital gains tax on earnings accumulated by their investment in the QOF if they leave it in the fund for at least ten years.